 - Ophthalmic ointments

-Apart from an external weight that is placed on the eyelid.
-In severe cases, a gold implant can be sewn into the eyelid instead.
+In severe cases, a gold implant can be sewn into the eyelid.
 The implant is so thin it is hardly noticeable and could be a viable option if you’re suffering immensely and have tried everything else.

 Although rare, sleeping with one eye open is possible.
 Sleeping with eyes partially open is more likely and called nocturnal lagophthalmos.
 This can occur in the elderly sleeping with eyes open, toddler sleeping with eyes open, and even babies nocturnal lagophthalmos.
 It can affect anyone at any age but can be treated.